 Detox diets have become increasingly popular in recent years, with claims of rapid weight loss, increased energy, and improved overall health.
 However, the effectiveness and safety of these diets are often debated among healthcare professionals.

 A popular detox regimen is a juice cleanse, where individuals consume only freshly pressed juices for a set duration, typically lasting a few days to a week or longer.
 Supporters claim that the high concentration of vitamins, minerals, and enzymes in the juices helps rid the body of toxins.
-However, while juice cleanses are widely embraced, research on their long-term benefits remains limited, concerns have been raised about the potential for nutrient deficiencies and imbalances in blood sugar levels during these cleanses.
+However, while juice cleanses are widely embraced, research on their long-term benefits remains limited, and concerns have been raised about the potential for nutrient deficiencies and imbalances in blood sugar levels during these cleanses.

 Another popular detox diet is the master cleanse, which involves consuming a liquid mixture of lemon juice, maple syrup, and cayenne pepper for several days.
 While this diet may result in temporary weight loss, it is highly restrictive and can lead to electrolyte imbalances, dehydration, and other health issues.